we-are-Joinup/company-api-doc/source/includes/_cost_centers.md

     }
 ```

-Use this paragraph if Joinup system has configured a Company group for your mobility platform
+Use this section if Joinup system has configured a Company group for your mobility platform

 Attribute |  Required | Description
 --------- | ----------- | ----------